-Step Description Notes 1 Download the appropriate Product Installers, as described in "Download the Installer" in Oracle Fusion Middleware Patching Guide .
+Step Description Notes 1 Perform the following general pre-upgrade tasks: Perform this step on each computer that is part Stop all WebLogic Servers, Node Manager, OPMN, and OPMN-managed system components that are part of all Oracle BI domains that use the Middleware Home that you must upgrade. of the BI Domain that you want to upgrade.
+On Windows systems, also stop the component that is called Oracle WebLogic NodeManager (name).
+Back up directories.
+For information, see "Perform General Pre-Patching Tasks" in Oracle Fusion Middleware Patching Guide .
+2 Download the appropriate Product Installers, as described in "Download the Installer" in Oracle Fusion Middleware Patching Guide .
 Perform this step once to obtain the files for the Installer, which you can use multiple times.
-2 Patch Oracle WebLogic Server to the latest version (10.3.5), as described in "Applying the Latest Oracle Fusion Middleware Patch Set" in Oracle Fusion Middleware Patching Guide .
+3 Patch Oracle WebLogic Server to the latest version (10.3.5), as described in "Applying the Latest Oracle Fusion Middleware Patch Set" in Oracle Fusion Middleware Patching Guide .
 Perform this step on each computer that is part of the BI Domain that you want to upgrade.
 For a shared Middleware Home, perform this step only once.
-3 Perform the following general pre-upgrade tasks: Perform this step on each computer that is part Stop all WebLogic Servers, Node Manager, OPMN, and OPMN-managed system components that are part of all Oracle BI domains that use the Middleware Home that you must upgrade. of the BI Domain that you want to upgrade.
-On Windows systems, also stop all BI services.
-Back up directories.
-4 Run the Oracle BI Product Installer, and perform a Software Only installation, specifying the existing Middleware home to be upgraded.
+4 Run the Oracle BI Product Installer, and perform a Software Only installation, specifying the existing Middleware home to be patched.
 Perform this step on each computer that is part of the BI Domain that you want to upgrade.
 For a shared Middleware Home, perform this step For information, see "Start the Installer" in Oracle Fusion Middleware Patching Guide . only once.
 5 Run the Patch Set Assistant for each of the Oracle BI schemas created with RCU, as described in the following list.
 Update the MDS schema first.
 Perform this step once per domain.
-MDS ■ BIPLATFORM For information, see "Before You Begin Using the Patch Set Assistant" and "Verifying the Schema Version Number After Update" in Oracle Fusion Middleware Patching Guide .
+MDS BIPLATFORM For information, see "Before You Begin Using the Patch Set Assistant" and "Verifying the Schema Version Number After Update" in Oracle Fusion Middleware Patching Guide .
 6 Upgrade various system components, as described in "Upgrading System Components" in Oracle Fusion Middleware Patching Guide .
 Perform this step once per domain.
-7 Upgrade code grants (that is, security policy artifacts) for the entire system and for Oracle BI, as described in "Upgrading Oracle Business Intelligence Code Grants" in Oracle Fusion Middleware Patching Guide.
+7 Update libraries, as described in "Updating Fusion Middleware Shared Libraries" in Oracle Fusion Middleware Patching Guide .
 Perform this step once per domain.
-8 Upgrade catalogs (applicable only if you installed Oracle BI EE), as described in "Updating Oracle Business Intelligence Catalogs" in Oracle Fusion Middleware Patching Guide .
+8 Update configurations and stores, as described in "Updating Configurations and Stores" in Oracle Fusion Middleware Patching Guide .
+Perform this step once per domain.
+9 Upgrade code grants (that is, security policy artifacts) for Oracle BI, as described in "Upgrading Oracle Business Intelligence Code Grants" in Oracle Fusion Middleware Patching Guide .
+Perform this step once per domain.
+10 Upgrade catalogs (applicable only if you installed Oracle BI EE), as described in "Updating Oracle Business Intelligence Catalogs" in Oracle Fusion Middleware Patching Guide .
 Perform this step once per domain.

-Table 1-16 (Cont.)
-Summary of Steps to Move from Oracle BI 11.1.1.3 to Oracle BI 11.1.1.5
+Table 1-16 Summary of Steps to Apply the Oracle BI 11.1.1.6 Patch Set

-Step Description Notes 9 Start servers and processes.
+Step Description Notes 11 Start servers and processes.
 Perform this step once per computer in the For information, see "Starting and Stopping Oracle Business Intelligence" in Oracle Fusion Middleware System Administrator's Guide for Oracle Business Intelligence Enterprise Edition. domain.
-10 If you installed Oracle Real Time Decisions, then update it using the information in "Updating Oracle Real-Time Decisions" in Oracle Fusion Middleware Patching Guide Perform this step once per domain.
-11 Verify the upgraded installation by starting Oracle BI EE, if you installed it.
+12 If you installed Oracle Real Time Decisions, then update it using the information in "Updating Oracle Real-Time Decisions" in Oracle Fusion Middleware Patching Guide Perform this step once per domain.
+13 Verify the upgraded installation by starting Oracle BI EE, if you installed it.
 Perform this step for the entire installation.
-For information, see "Signing In to Oracle BI Enterprise Edition" in Oracle Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition .
+For information, see "Signing In to Oracle BI Enterprise Edition" in Oracle Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition.